jlhags/jlhags.github.io/content/post/beginning-programming-lesson-04.md

 }
 ```

-The example above would cause an "infinite loop" meaning once the program got here, it would be stuck here forever, until program is forced to close.
+The example above would cause an "infinite loop" meaning once the program get here, it will be stuck here forever, until program is forced to close.
 Why would we want to do this?
 Well we probably wouldn't at least not as is.
 Maybe the condition for determining when to stop is not easily captured in the for loop conditional.
 Another way to end a for loop is by using the `break` command.
 ```go
 for ; ; {
    fmt.Println("This only gets printed once")